vladlpavlov/persidict/README.md

     from persidict import FileDirDict
     my_dictionary = FileDirDict(dir_name="my_folder")

-Once created, it can be used as a regular Python dictionary:
+Once created, it can be used as a regular Python dictionary that stores key-value pairs.
+A key must be a sequence of strings, a value can be any (pickleable) Python object:

     my_dictionary["Eliza"] = "MIT Eliza was a mock psychotherapist." my_dictionary["Eliza","year"] = 1965